litesaber15/graph-analysis/README.md

 1. Download and install [PuTTYgen](https://winscp.net/eng/docs/ui_puttygen#obtaining_and_starting_puttygen).
 Load your `private_key` in PuTTYgen and generate a PuTTY compatible key (`.ppk` file).
 2. Download and install [PuTTY](http://www.putty.org/).
 In `Connection -> SSH -> Auth`, specify the path to your private key.
 Specify the host and port in `Session` and hit `Open`.

-List the home directory:
+List directories in the repo folder:
 ```
 vagrant@sparkvm/graph-analysis:~$  ls
 ```
-You should notice a folder called `vagrant`.
+You should notice a folder called `vagrant` (create one if not present).
 This is synced with the folder `vagrant` in the same directory as the `Vagrantfile` on your host machine.
 Put your data in this folder to be able to access it on the VM.

 If you need to shut the VM, type `exit` on the console to close the SSH session and run `vagrant halt` on the host machine (in the same directory as your `Vagantfile`).